divyajangid2496/ZeroWebApp/ZeroFlaskWebApp/README.md

 Validations:
-1. I did some basic validation on the backend ï	If the request received is not json return msg ìMissing JSON in requestî ï	If name is blank, then return msg ìMissing name parameterî ï	If zip code is blank, then return msg ìMissing zip code parameterî
+1. I did some basic validation on the backend
+‚Ä¢	If the request received is not json return msg ‚ÄúMissing JSON in request‚Äù ‚Ä¢	If name is blank, then return msg ‚ÄúMissing name parameter‚Äù ‚Ä¢	If zip code is blank, then return msg ‚ÄúMissing zip code parameter‚Äù
 2. For all the above errors the UI displays Invalid Input error on UI

 Project Directory:
 ZeroWebAppFlask
-ï	Templates
+‚Ä¢	Templates
       o	index.html
-ï	index.py
+‚Ä¢	index.py

 GitHub: https://github.com/divyajangid2496/ZeroWebApp/tree/main/ZeroFlaskWebApp